DoodleScheduling/qa-challenge-backend/README.md

 Use all available documentation (Swagger, service source code, and README files) to determine the test scenarios and flows you want to cover.

+### Bonus Points

+If you have spare time, it would be great to see some load tests as well.
+This will help us understand your approach to performance testing.

 ## How to Provide Task Result

 1. Create a private GitHub repository and push the provided code as an initial commit.